 Transfer Students— All transfer credit hours granted to the student will be included in the measurement of maximum timeframe.
 Transfer credit hours that are accepted toward the student’s educational program will count as both attempted and completed hours.

 Program of Study— Students who change their program of study without graduating from a program will assume the timeframe of the new program of study and all hours previously attempted will count toward the maximum timeframe of the new program of study.
 Frequent changing of programs without graduating could result in the loss of federal or state eligibility.
 If a student graduates from a program of study and desires to pursue another program, the student will assume the maximum timeframe of the new program less any attempted hours related to courses not required in the program previously completed.
-It is always in the best interest of the student to contact the Financial Aid Office before changing programs of study.
+It is always in the best interest of the student to contact the Office of Scholarships and Financial Aid before changing programs of study.
 A student is allowed to receive financial aid for the completion of only two academic programs.

 Two Programs of Study—Students who choose two programs of study (pursue multiple programs at the same time) will assume the maximum timeframe of only one academic program.